TomatenMarc/The-Social-Network/social_network/README.md

 Open the **mysite** directory and open the **settings.py**.
 Add *'the_social_network'* to **INSTALLED_APPS** and save the file.

-Next open the urls.py and add the following line to your **urlpatterns**
+Next open the urls.py and add the following lines to your **urlpatterns**

 > url(r'^authentication/', include('the_social_network.urls.authenticationUrls')),
 > url(r'^accounts/', include('the_social_network.urls.accountUrls')),